 This proposal would eliminate the classification of the Board and begin the de-staggering of director terms with our 2020 annual meeting of shareholders.
 If the proposed amendment is approved, all current directors, including the three directors up for election at the 2019 annual meeting, and any replacement for any such director, would continue to serve the remainder of each such director's three-year term.
 A director chosen to fill a vacancy resulting from an enlargement of the Board will hold office for a term expiring at the next annual meeting of shareholders.
-At the 2020 annual meeting, and at each annual meeting thereafter, all directors whose terms expire at such meeting shall be elected to hold office for a term expiring at the next annual meeting of shareholders.
-The term of directors elected at the 2017 annual meeting will expire at the 2020 annual meeting such directors shall be up for election for a one-year term.
-The term of directors elected at this 2018 annual meeting will expire at the 2021 annual meeting, at which meeting such directors shall be up for election for a one-year term.
+At the 2020 annual meeting, and at each annual meeting thereafter, all directors whose terms expire at such meeting shall be elected to hold office for a term expiring at the next annual meeting, at which meeting such directors shall be up for election for a one-year term.
+The term of directors elected at the 2018 annual meeting will expire at the 2021 annual meeting, at which meeting such directors shall be up for election for a one-year term.
 The term of the directors elected at this 2019 annual meeting will expire at the 2022 annual meeting, at which meeting such directors shall be up for election for a one-year term.
+The term of the directors elected at this 2019 annual meeting will expire at the 2022 annual meeting, at which meeting such directors shall be up for electors shall be up for elector shall be elected for a one-year term.
+The term of the directors shall be 2022 annual meeting and at each annual meeting, at which meeting such directors shall be up for elector shall be up for elector for a one-year term.
 As a result, at the 2022 annual meeting and at each annual meeting thereafter, all directors shall be elected for a one-year term.